Teun/SnappetChallenge/README.md

 - You can now deploy it on IIS using the integrated pipeline application pool.

 ### Some Extras:
-Application Logs
+- Application Logs
-Application Settings
+- Application Settings
-Caching
+- Caching
-Integration Test
+- Integration Test

 ### Few Constraints
- I didnt use knockout as earlier intend because its been a while I used it and seen that I didnt have enough time to revisit so I just used ASP MVC Razor views instead
+ I didnt use knockout as earlier intend because its been a while I used it and seen that I didnt have enough time to revisit so I just used ASP MVC Razor views instead.

+  But the project is fully knockout.js ready.